Caratini’s 2-run homer carries Padres over Giants, 3-1

 Darvish allowed one run and three hits while striking out seven and walking one.
 He left with the score tied at 1 and failed to get a decision for the second straight start.
 He wasn’t eligible for the win on opening day, when he exited after 4 2/3 innings in San Diego’s 8-7 victory against Arizona.

+“They understand the game plan and are thinking along with each other.
+It certainly helps having Caratini back there with him.
+He knows how to put down all seven or eight signs, all the pitches Darvish throws,” Tingler said.

-Keone Kela (1-0) pitched a perfect seventh and Mark Melancon worked a perfect ninth for his third save.
+Keone Kela (1-0) pitched a perfect seventh and Mark Melancon worked a 1-2-3 ninth for his third save.
 The Padres retired the final 13 Giants batters.

 Darvish allowed Brandon Crawford’s homer to right-center leading off the third, his first.